-Linear guide lubrication points present a challenge for preventive maintenancedue to the special design and diverse use of linear guides.
-Lubrication points are often hard to reach and can only be accessed with additional equipment.
-The consequences are neglected or insufficient lubrication.
+On account of the special design and varied use of linear guide systems, lubrication points in these systems present a challenge for efficient and preventive maintenance.
+Lubrication points can often only be accessed with assistive equipment.
+The consequences are neglected or insufficient lubrication of the components.

-Several lubrication points must be lubricated exactly according to manufacturer specifications while systems are running.
+Many lubrication points must be lubricated exactly according to manufacturer specifications while the equipment is in operation.
 Different lubrication points require different lubricant amounts.
-Improper lubrication can cause system failures and reduces productivity and efficiency.
+Improper lubrication can cause equipment component failures and reduces productivity and cost effectiveness.

-- The drive (spindle or rack) often requires more lubricant than the runner blocks.
+The drive (spindle or gear rack) often requires more lubricant than the runner blocks

 Advantages of automatic lubrication

-- The lubricant amount can be programmed differently for each one of the 6 outlets according to manufacturer specifications.
+The lubricant amount can be set differently for each one of the 6 outlets according to manufacturer specifications

-- Long exchange intervals significantly reduce maintenance time required for lubrication runs (compared to manual lubrication).
+Long LC exchange intervals significantly reduce maintenance requirements compared to manual lubrication

-- The precise lubricant discharge prevents over-lubrication and contributes to environmental protection.
+The precise lubricant discharge prevents over-lubrication and protects the environment